rajesh-bhat/rajesh-bhat.github.io/index.md

 I am Rajesh Shreedhar Bhat, currently working as a *Data Scientist* at [Walmart Labs](https://www.walmartlabs.com/), primarily focused on building reusable machine/deep learning solutions that can be used across various business domains at Walmart.

-## Experience
+## Work Experience
-**Walmart Labs**
+### Walmart Labs
 * Data Scientist (Aug 2018 - Present)
     * **Text extraction from product images**:CRNN Network with CTC loss trained on synthetically generated image data using Wal-mart product descriptions.
     * **Sentiment Analysis & Topic modelling** on review text using CNN, Bi-LSTM networks and Transfer Learning techniques.

 * Statistical Analyst (Aug 2016 - July 2018)
     * **Attribute extraction** from product descriptions & titles to fill the missing attributes in product catalog using a sequence to sequence models with word and character embeddings.
     * Wal-bot: a framework was developed for building **conversational chatbots**.

 * Data Science Intern (Jan 2016 - Jun 2016)
     * Worked on **Face Recognition** POC using Siamese Neural Network.
     * Visualizing analytics-driven solutions using technologies like **D3.js, NVD3 & Angular JS**

 ## Patents
 * **[US Patent, Walmart Ref.4909US01]** - *End to End Attribute Extraction from Product Images* by **Rajesh Shreedhar Bhat**, Sumanth Prabhu, Bodhisattwa Majumder, Vignesh Selvaraj, Anirban Chatterjee, Gayatri Pal.
 2018.